Asymmetric warfare: Second Boer War

 Asymmetric warfare featured prominently during the Second Boer War.
 After an initial phase, which was fought by both sides as a conventional war, the British captured Johannesburg, the Boers' largest city, and captured the capitals of the two Boer Republics.
-The British then expected the Boers to accept peace as dictated by them in the traditional European manner.
-However instead of capitulating, the Boers fought a protracted guerrilla war.
+The British then expected the Boers to accept peace as dictated in the traditional European manner.
+However, the Boers fought a protracted guerrilla war instead of capitulating.
 20,000-30,000 Boer guerrillas were only defeated after the British brought to bear 450,000 imperial troops, about ten times as many as were used in the conventional phase of the war.
 The British began constructing blockhouses built within machine gun range of one another and flanked by barbed wire to slow the Boers' movement across the countryside and block paths to valuable targets.
 Such tactics eventually evolved into today's counterinsurgency tactics.

 The Boer commando raids deep into the Cape Colony, which were organized and commanded by Jan Smuts, resonated throughout the century as the British adopted and adapted the tactics first used against them by the Boers.